-Venezuelan legislation governing domestically produced and imported processed food products, beverages, additives, and coloring agents for foods destined for human consumption are contained in its General Food Norms regulation.
-This food safety directive outlines all requirements, including labeling, which processed food products must fulfill prior to commercial sales.
+Venezuelan legislation governing domestically produced and imported processed food products, beverages, additives, and coloring agents for foods destined for human consumption are contained in its "General Food Norms" regulation.
+This food safety directive outlines all requirements (including labeling) which processed food products must meet prior to commercial sales.
 The norms also require registration for locally produced and imported processed food products.
 Complementary norms were established on March 3, 1996 (Official Gazette N° 35,921).
 The Food Law and the Complementary Norms are available here.

-&lt;sup>1 Venezuela was the sixth largest market for U.S. soybean meal in 2023.
+&lt;sup>1 Venezuela was the sixth-largest market for U.S. soybean meal and the tenth-largest market for U.S. rice in 2024.